Exploring Lake Louise by Canoe

 The full moon above Lake Louise sinks lower in the morning sky

-A full moon, clear sky and incredible sunrise aligned to make this early morning paddle on Lake Louise a once in a lifetime experience.
+A full moon, clear sky and incredible sunrise aligned to make this early morning paddle on Lake Louise a once-in-a-lifetime experience.

 Exploring Lake Louise by canoe